-The Group is currently managing a number of claims, security of payment adjudications and an arbitration process in relation to construction contracts.
-The Directors are of the opinion that disclosure of any further information relating to these claims, adjudication and arbitration processes would be prejudicial to the interests of the Group.
+The Group is currently managing a number of claims and a voluntary mediation process in relation to construction contracts.
+The Directors are of the opinion that disclosure of any further information relating to these claims and mediation process would be prejudicial to the interests of the Group.
+At 30 June 2022 the Group was also managing an arbitration process in relation to a construction contract.
+Subsequent to the year end these proceedings have been terminated as further disclosed in note 29.

-30. Subsequent events
+29. Subsequent events